 We are UKAS accredited to ISO 17020 for asbestos surveys and our in-house testing laboratories are accredited ISO 17025 for the analysis of bulk samples.
 All of our surveyors hold BOHS P402 certificate.

-A management survey is the asbestos survey required to safely manage asbestos and comply with Regulations 4 of CAR 2102.
-Its purpose is to locate, so far as reasonably practicable, the presence and extent of any suspect ACMs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
-The areas inspected should include all areas of the building, such as floor coverings, above false ceilings (ceiling voids), lofts, inside risers, service ducts and lift shafts, basements, cellars, underground rooms, and undercrofts.
+A management survey is an asbestos survey required to safely manage asbestos and comply with Regulations 4 of CAR 2012.
+Its purpose is to locate, so far as reasonably practicable, the presence and extent of any suspect asbestos containing materials (ACMs) in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
+The area inspected should include all areas of the building, such as floor coverings, above false ceilings (ceiling voids), lofts, inside risers, service ducts and lift shafts, basements, cellars, underground rooms, and undercrofts.

 A management survey includes an assessment of the condition of the various ACMs and their ability to release fibres into the air if they are disturbed.

-Management surveys can involve a combination of sampling to confirm asbestos is present or presuming asbestos to be present, and AEC recommends that samples be taken as part of the management survey.
-All inaccessible areas shall be presumed to contain asbestos until in-depth asbestos surveys can be conducted to prove otherwise.
+Management surveys can involve a combination of sampling to confirm asbestos is present or presuming asbestos to be present, and AEC recommends that samples are taken as part of the management survey.
+All inaccessible areas shall be presumed to contain asbestos until in-depth asbestos surveys are conducted to prove otherwise.

 A refurbishment and demolition survey is required before any refurbishment or demolition work is carried out.

 This type of asbestos survey is used to locate and describe, as far as reasonably practicable, all ACMs in the area where the refurbishment work will take place, or in the whole building if demolition is planned.
 The level of competence and knowledge needed to conduct surveys is much greater than a management survey, and the intrusive nature of the survey presents increased health and safety risks.